Lernstick/Lernstick-Bridge/README.md

 Configuration is done using pydantic settings.
 The setting schema is specified in `lernstick_bridge/schema/config.py`.
 More information can be found here: https://pydantic-docs.helpmanual.io/usage/settings/

+## API documentation
+FastAPI automatically generates a Swagger documentation.
+It can be found when the Bridge is running under `IP:PORT/docs`.

 ## Known design limitations
 * We allow only one valid generic Configuration for Keylime at a time.
   Allowing multiple configurations conflicts with idea of autoconfiguration.